 How You Can Help

-Fall Leadership Conference (FLC) regularly draws 1,600+ students, advisors and chaperones for three days of experiential learning.
+The Western Region Leadership Conference (WRLC) draws 2,000+ students, advisors, and chaperones from DECA’s fourteen western region state associations for three days of experiential learning.
 The general sessions feature keynote speakers of high regard and our breakout sessions and workshops bring over 100 industry experts to speak directly to the students and advisors about topics which can benefit both their chapter and them individually.
-FLC also includes a large Marketing Fair where vendors speak directly to student and advisor decision-makers, as well as a Mock Competition where students get a taste of DECA competition and receive direct mentoring feedback from volunteer judges before the official competition year begins.
-Individual, corporate or foundation partnerships can increase not only the number of current members who are able to participate in the FLC, but also attract low socio-economic student members who will benefit from the membership, leadership and career education that Washington DECA provides.
+WRLC also includes a large Exhibitor Fair where vendors speak directly to student and advisor decision-makers, as well as a Mock Competition where students get a taste of DECA competition and receive direct mentoring feedback from volunteer judges before the official competition year begins.
+Individual, corporate, or foundation partnerships can increase not only the number of current members who are able to participate in the WRLC, but also attract low socio-economic student members who will benefit from the membership, leadership, and career education that Washington DECA provides.

 State Career Development Conference (March)